CrackThrough/adofai-angle-calculator/README.md

 This repository is related to a game called **"[A Dance of Fire and Ice](https://store.steampowered.com/app/977950/A_Dance_of_Fire_and_Ice/)"** developed by **"[7th Beat Games](http://7thbe.at/)"**.

 Made for easy angle calculation and shown formula on screen.
-Special tiles such as `5, 6, 7, 8` tiles' full calculation formula is not shown on screen, but you can always see source code.
+Special tiles such as `5, 6, 7, 8` tiles' full calculation formula are not shown on screen, but you can always see source code.
 If my source code is too messed up, you can read and use those following formula.

 ## Used formula